microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 ### Verify template store health check

-To verify your FHIR converter service is setup correctly to pull the custom templates from the configured storage account, use the below health check endpoint:
+To verify your FHIR converter service is set up correctly to pull the custom templates from the configured storage account, use the below health check endpoint:

 **GET `https://<CONTAINER APP ENDPOINT URL>/health/check`**